Vexvain/Akuma-Encryption/README.md

 # Akuma Encryption

-A custom symmetric encryption algorithm I created. <br/>
+A custom symmetric encryption algorithm. <br/>

 Use it to make plaintext unreadable by encrypting it with a key. <br/>